Ruteri/powerfulseal-gcp-integration/README.md

                         If you'd like to execute all commands on a different host (for example for minikube) you can override it here
-  --ssh-path-to-private-key SSH_PATH_TO_PRIVATE_KEY
+  --use-private-ip      Use the private IP of each node (vs public IP) --ssh-path-to-private-key SSH_PATH_TO_PRIVATE_KEY
                         Path to ssh private key --ssh-password SSH_PASSWORD
                         ssh password
-  --use-private-ip      Use the private IP of each node (vs public IP)
+  --ssh-kill-command SSH_KILL_COMMAND
+                        The command to execute on remote host to kill the {container_id}
 ```